2. Getting Started

 1. disteval: a distributed evaluation interface which provides access to the fastest integrator,

-2. intlib: the legacy integration interface, which is more flexible and is maintained for backward compatability.
+2. intlib: the legacy integration interface, which is more flexible and is maintained for backward compatibility.

 We recommend the use of the disteval interface, which we describe below.